Tazmin Gray

-Tazmin Gray (born 4 August 1995) is an Australian rugby league footballer who plays for the New Zealand Warriors in the NRL Women's Premiership and the Burleigh Bears in the QRL Women's Premiership.
+Tazmin Gray (born 4 August 1995) is an Australian retired rugby league footballer who last played for the Gold Coast Titans in the NRL Women's Premiership and the Burleigh Bears in the QRL Women's Premiership.

 Primarily a er, she has represented Australia and Queensland and won an NRL Women's Premiership with the Brisbane Broncos.

 Background

 Born in Tweed Heads, New South Wales, Gray played her junior rugby league for the Tugun Seahawks and Currumbin Eagles and attended Palm Beach Currumbin State High School.

 Her brother, Jordan Rapana, is a professional rugby league player who has represented New Zealand and the Cook Islands.

 Playing career

 In 2016, Gray began playing rugby league for the Burleigh Bears.
 In June 2016, she made her debut for Queensland in their 4–8 loss to New South Wales.